ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 $\epsilon$, and likewise the -3 range would depend on $k$ and mean enstrophy dissipation rate $\eta$.
-A more formal approach relying on statistical mechanics arguments were put forth to arrive at the same conclusion and additionally, predict the direction of cascade.
+A more formal approach relying on statistical mechanics arguments were put forth to arrive at the same conclusion and predict the direction of cascade.

 Kraichnan studied how triad interactions would function in the context of two-dimensional turbulence, using incompressible Navier-Stokes equations, which